Steering Language Models With Activation Engineering: Related Work

 \egroup

-\paragraph{Activation engineering.} Activation (or representation) engineering involves creating vectors of activations which cause desired changes to output text when added to the forward passes of a frozen LLM (\cite{dathathri2020plug,zou2023representation}).
-Table~\ref{tab:steering_lit} organizes prior work by intervention type.
+\paragraph{Activation engineering.} Activation engineering involves creating vectors of activations which cause desired changes to output text when added to the forward passes of a frozen LLM (\cite{dathathri2020plug}). \Cref{tab:steering_lit} organizes prior work by intervention type.

 An early antecedent is the Plug-and-Play Language Model of \citealt{dathathri2020plug}.
 This uses a separate classifier (one classifier per attribute to steer towards) to perturb the model's activations to generate text that accords more closely with the classifier's target. \citealt{subramani-2022-extracting} extract latent steering vectors from a frozen LLM, successfully discovering sentence-specific vectors which steer completions to near-perfect BLEU scores (i.e, control of the LLM's generation) and unsupervised style transfer.
-However, the method requires running gradient descent for each new steering vector.
+However, the method requires running gradient descent for each new steering vector. \citealt{hernandez2023inspecting} locate and edit an LLM's knowledge through learning an encoding of facts in its activation space.
+Ablating attention heads can also be seen as activation engineering, though the technique is mostly used for model interpretation rather than steering (\cite{NEURIPS2019_2c601ad9,olsson2022context}).

-Independently, \citealt{li2023inferencetime} developed a similar method which computes steering vectors (though not without some prior optimization).
-They use linear probe accuracy to find attention heads with different activation distributions for true and false statements (which requires labelled data, in this case TruthfulQA, to operationalize `truth').
-The authors intervene on these heads to steer the model toward truthful output, where our experiments cover a range of goals without needing labelled data.
-In addition, ITI is repeated at each next-token prediction and requires dozens-to-hundreds of samples; suitable prompts can be found for \shortmethod\, in as few as 2 samples.
-Similar work, on `in-context vectors' also followed ours (\cite{liu2023incontext}).
+Independently, \citealt{li2023inferencetime} developed a similar method called ITI which computes steering vectors which are selectively applied according to trained linear probes.
+They use these probes to find attention heads with different activation distributions for true and false statements.
+They steer the model toward truthful outputs, where our experiments cover a range of goals.
+In addition, ITI adds the same steering vector at all sequence positions during inference and ITI requires dozens of samples.
+In contrast, {\shortmethod} we add steering vectors to a subset of sequence positions and require as few as 2 samples.
+Similar work on `in-context vectors' also followed ours (\cite{liu2023incontext}).
+Lastly, \citet{zou2023representation}'s ``representation engineering'' also followed our work.
+They develop a range of techniques for deriving steering vectors and for steering models using activation-space edits and optimization.
+In comparison to \citet{zou2023representation}, we steer different models (LLaMA-3, OPT, GPT-2, and GPT-J) on different tasks (detoxification and sentiment control).

-\citealt{hernandez2023inspecting} locate and edit an LLM's knowledge through learning an encoding of facts in its activation space.
-Ablating attention heads can also be seen as activation engineering, though the technique is mostly used for model interpretation rather than steering per se (\cite{NEURIPS2019_2c601ad9,olsson2022context}).